 Unoccupied home insurance

-If you suffer fire, flood, theft or damage during that time, your insurer is likely to refuse to pay out.
+If your property has been unoccupied for over 30 days and you suffer fire, flood, theft or damage, your insurer may not pay out.

-An unoccupied home insurance policy gives you pretty much the same protection as standard buildings and contents insurance (although you should always check the small print).
+An unoccupied home insurance policy gives you pretty much the same protection as standard buildings and contents insurance.

 The key difference is that the property doesn’t have to be occupied.

 As with standard household insurance, unoccupied cover is split into two parts:

 Buildings insurance protects the bricks and mortar of your property, as well as permanent fixtures and fittings such as your bathroom facilities and fitted kitchen

 Contents insurance covers everything you would take with you if you move home.
 If all your belongings have been moved out, you may be able to get insured without contents cover.

 Compare home insurance quotes

 How can I save on unoccupied home insurance cover?